naughtygopher/errors/README.md

 13. TypeContextTimedout - For when the Go context has timed out
 14. TypeContextCancelled - For when the Go context has been cancelled

 Helper functions are available for all the error types.
-Each of them have 2 helper functions, one which accepts only a string, and the other which accepts an original error as well as a user friendly message.
+Each of them have 3 helper functions, one which accepts only a string, another which accepts an original error as well as a user friendly message, and one which accepts format string along with arguments.

 All the dedicated error type functions are documented [here](https://pkg.go.dev/github.com/naughtygopher/errors?tab=doc#DownstreamDependencyTimedout).
 Names are consistent with the error type, e.g. errors.Internal(string) and errors.InternalErr(error, string)